AngeloDSML/Home_Valuation_Part_1/README.md

 ### **Intro to Machine Learning for Residential Appraisers**
+&nbsp;
 ***“Every company has big data in its future, and every company will eventually be in the data business.”*** - Thomas H. Davenport

+&nbsp;
 It is no secret that Machine Learning is being applied everywhere.
 In today’s data-rich environment every industry can benefit from data analysis, data insights, forecasting, and automation of processes.
 From actuarial models of insurance companies to the next show/movie recommendation from your favorite streaming platform, machine learning has become essential to provide a better customer experience as well as maximize profits for businesses.